9 App Design Mistakes to Avoid When Creating a Mobile App

 It goes without saying, that the app has to be tested for all possible bugs in code.

 As for the UX design, it can be tested before the official release as well as when the app is already in the app store.
-There are two popular ways to test the mobile app before a release date.
+There are two popular ways to test the mobile app before the release date.
 The first is corridor testing with one of the possible scenarios.
 The second is focus tests with various scenarios of user actions.

 In the first case, the app can be tested at the prototype stage.
 You can ask first comers, colleagues, or friends to describe how they’re going to make one or another action with the app.
 Quite soon you can get feedback for certain use-cases such as in-app registration.